My blog posts likely contain affiliate links, including for the Amazon Associates program.

 When I started Valerie & Valise, I had one mission: help people travel better on the weekends.
-I had spent a year traveling many weekends across Europe, so I wrote weekend travel itineraries (I still do that – now I call them 3-day guides) and tried to help convey my passion for getting out there to travel as much as you can.
+I had spent a year traveling many weekends across Europe while living in London, so I wrote weekend travel itineraries and tried to help convey my passion for getting out there to travel as much as you can.

-But funnily enough – in all that time, I’ve never actually written a list of the things I packed each time I hit the road on a Friday afternoon.
-I never wrote my weekend packing list so that you can trust my travel advice and my packing advice.
+But funnily enough – in all that time, I never wrote a list of the things I packed each time I hit the road on a Friday with plans to return Sunday night.
+I always reach for the same items, but had never documented them – until now.

 Weekend Travel Packing Tips

 When it’s Thursday night and you realize last minute you’re setting off on your weekend getaway tomorrow – it’s time to pack!
 Before you grab everything in your closet, here are a few tips to help you pack better.
 Following these four tips is a good idea to help you pack what you need, but nothing extra.

 Pick the Right Bag

 The ‘right bag’ for any given trip depends on a couple of things:

 - How long your trip will be (in this case, just a weekend!)